nnhs-se-projects/half-caf/README.md

 Use pair programming to your advantage.
 Just because it may seem faster to divide and conquer in terms of being able to get tasks done doesn't mean it necessarily is.
 Having a second set of eyes to catch errors and talk things through with can be extremely beneficial and save you tons of time in the long run.

+## Platform Requirements
+Latest version of VSCode\
+Make sure your operating system is fully updated

 ## Initial Setup

 1. Clone this repository